lindacmsheard/azure-function-split-pdf/README.md

 Replace the `__init__.py` code within your new function with that shared in [./functionapp-py/getPDFpg1](./functionapp-py/getPDFpg1).

-Lines of the format `logging.info(<msg>)` can be used to output additional log messages from within the function code.
-Once deployed (see step 6) these logs can be reviewed from within the function monitoring pane in the Azure Portal.
+Lines of the format `logging.info(<msg>)` can be used to output additional log messages from within the function code for the local test.
+Once deployed (see step 6) these logs can also be reviewed from within the function monitoring pane in the Azure Portal.

 ### 5. Start the function locally and test it.